OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 * `#763 <https://github.com/OpenNebula/one/issues/763>`_ If an user removes USE or MANAGE rights from VM it cannot access it anymore
 * `#2260 <https://github.com/OpenNebula/one/issues/2260>`_ Re-evaluate the actions that can be supported by a Virtual Router
 * `#1815 <https://github.com/OpenNebula/one/issues/1815>`_ Remove resource references from VDC when erased
+* `#1255 <https://github.com/OpenNebula/one/issues/1255>`_ MANAGE right requirement on image for disk snapshot unjustified with ceph
+* `#1635 <https://github.com/OpenNebula/one/issues/1635>`_ Do not instantiate VM if IP is allocated
+* `#1320 <https://github.com/OpenNebula/one/issues/1320>`_ Implement call to let raft know that a follower's db has been updated
+* `#1312 <https://github.com/OpenNebula/one/issues/1312>`_ VM Save As - Disk advanced params not saved to new template
+* `#1395 <https://github.com/OpenNebula/one/issues/1395>`_ Deleting a group that owns images used by running VMs breaks those VMs

 Drivers - Network
 ================================================================================